-INFT 141 Intermediate Excel

-COURSE DATA: CREDITS: 1 • LECTURE: 1 • LAB: 0 • REPEAT: 1 PREREQUISITE: INFT 140
+Intermediate Excel COURSE DATA: CREDITS: 1 • LECTURE: 1 • LAB: 0 • REPEAT: 1 PREREQUISITE: INFT 140 with a "C" or better

 Intended as a continuation of the Beginning Excel course.
 Topics will include: working with tables and PivotData, managing multiple workbooks, developing an Excel application, and working with advanced functions.